 \textit{Rule-Based Automation} -- Alternatively, semi-autonomous methods reduce operator burden by regulating impedance using sensor feedback and task-specific heuristics.
 These methods typically adjust stiffness magnitude rather than orientation.
 A common pattern is to modulate only the stiffness magnitude, for example by increasing stiffness with measured external force to stabilize initial contact \cite{muratore2018enhanced}, adjusting stiffness from shear force to prevent object slip during grasping \cite{popken2023adaptive}, or switching between a small number of impedance modes based on visually detected grasp phases \cite{huang2021semi}.
 While effective in their target settings, these rules are closely tied to specific sensing cues and hand-crafted phase definitions, which limits their flexibility.

-\textit{Learning-Based Estimation} -- Unlike rule-based methods that rely on pre-defined heuristics for specific tasks, data-driven approaches infer appropriate impedance profiles from human demonstrations.
-Michel et al. \cite{michel2021bilateral, michel2023learning, michel2024passivity} modulate stiffness inversely proportional to the trajectory variance in demonstrations and train Gaussian mixture models to infer stiffness based on sensed forces.
-However, this method is designed for tasks featuring continuous interaction with the environment, such as cutting.
-Moreover, it implicitly assumes that demonstrations use one strategy because they infer stiffness from trajectory variance.
-It remains unclear how to extend it to tasks with intermittent contact and multiple strategies.
+\textit{Learning-Based Estimation} -- Unlike rule-based methods that rely on predefined heuristics for specific tasks, data-driven approaches infer appropriate impedance profiles from human demonstrations.
+Michel et al. \cite{michel2021bilateral, michel2023learning, michel2024passivity} modulate stiffness inversely proportional to trajectory variance in demonstrations and train Gaussian mixture models to infer stiffness based on sensed forces.
+However, this method is designed for tasks with continuous interaction with the environment, such as cutting.
+It also implicitly assumes that demonstrations use one strategy because it infers stiffness from trajectory variance.
+It remains unclear how to extend this idea to intermittent-contact tasks or tasks with multiple strategies.